Octopath Traveler 0

-Octopath Traveler 0 (Note: オクトパストラベラー0 (Okutopasu Toraberā Zero)) is an upcoming role-playing video game developed by Square Enix and DokiDoki Groove Works, and also published by Square Enix.
-A prequel to Octopath Traveler, the game will launch for the Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on December 4, 2025.
+Octopath Traveler 0 (Note: 0 (Okutopasu Toraberā Zero)) is a 2025 role-playing video game developed by DokiDoki Groove Works and published by Square Enix.
+The game serves as the prequel to Octopath Traveler, and a console adaptation of Octopath Traveler: Champions of the Continent.
+The game released for the Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on December 4, 2025.

 Gameplay

 The game features over 30 recruitable party members and allows for the formation of parties of 8 characters.
-The combat of Octopath Traveler 0 retains the break and boost battle system and turn-based combat from the Bravely Default series and earlier Octopath Traveler games.
+The combat of Octopath Traveler 0 retains the break and boost battle system and turn-based combat from the previous series.
 According to Square Enix's initial press release, Octopath Traveler 0 will incorporate gameplay and story elements from Octopath Traveler: Champions of the Continent, the 2020 prequel to Octopath Traveler.
 Producer Hiroto Suzuki stated that the main story, without any of the optional content, takes about 100 hours to complete.

 Players create a custom protagonist whose hometown of Wishvale is destroyed in a fire.
 The story is described as a "journey of restoration" as players must rebuild Wishvale using the game's town-building and farming features.
 The number of buildings that can be placed in Wishvale depends on the hardware the game is played on; PC, Xbox Series X/S, and PlayStation 5 players are allowed to place 500 buildings, while those playing on the original Nintendo Switch are only be able to place 250 buildings.
 Nintendo Switch 2 and PlayStation 4 players are able to place 400 buildings.
 Compared to previous games, Square Enix added additional narrative content, new character backstories, and full voice-over work.

 Octopath Traveler 0 features a town-building system that lets players build a home base by placing buildings, crop fields, flora, paths and other structures on a given grid.
 These structures can be improved through exploration and battle.
 Players can recruit up to 30 possible companions who will join their party either as playable fighters or settlers.
 In combat, party members are arranged into an offense-focused frontline and a defensive backline, each comprising four characters, between which players can swap during battle.
 Outside of Wishvale, players will often trigger random encounters that force their party into battle.
 Players must manage their party composition, their resources, and exploit strengths and weaknesses of enemies to "break" them.